MileHacker Logo

 Final Travel Note

-The Jewel of the garden route welcomes visitors to experience its natural beauty and diverse activities.
+The Jewel of the garden route welcomes visitors to see its natural beauty and a range of things to do.
 With proper planning and awareness, your trip will be a memorable adventure.

 This guide serves as a resource for your travels to this beautiful coastal destination in South Africa.